tlwl19/EGL314/README.md

 <br>

 To check if the game has started and if it has started, it needs to check if player choice is correct and will indicate if the player has guessed correctly or not.
+The quote will appear as a form of motivation when player gets the answer wrong or correct.
 If the game has not started or the game has already ended, it will prompt the player to reset and start the game again.

 ```
 def horobutton(c):
     global number, score, prevent, numberx, prevent2, quoteno, quotelist, prevent3